technbrick/AERIS_OLLAMA_TERMINAL_VERSION/README.md

 1. Download Ollama.
 If you don't have ollama installed, click this link to download ollama:  https://ollama.com/download
 2. Install the required packages.
 Go to requirements.txt, copy all the libraries, create a new file named install.txt, paste the librarys and run this command in your command prompt: pip install -r install.txt
 3. Copy the code in agent
+4. Pull the ollama models.
+Once you have ollama installed, you should be able to type in this command: ollama pull qwen2.5:1.5b and ollama pull qwen3:1.7b
+    The models are only 1 giga each.
+Should run on cpu quite fast.

-4. Voila, run the model
+5. Voila, run the model